When to Take Engagement Photos and How to Prepare

-Having this kind of plan organized in advance will then make it easier for everyone to move through the session smoothly and comfortably.
+Organize this plan in advance to make it easier for everyone to move through the session smoothly and comfortably.

 Besides, you can make the most out of certain times of the day, such as the sunrise early in the morning, the cool breeze in the evening, or whatever kind of background scene you have planned to have.